SAFEGUARDING @ WWC

 The Woodford Wells Club acknowledges the duty of care to safeguard and promote the welfare of children and adults at risk.
 The club is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and LTA requirements.
 A copy of the club’s full safeguarding policy is available from the club website.

 The club’s safeguarding policy recognises that the welfare and interests of children and adults at risk are paramount in all circumstances.
 It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, socio-economic background, all children:

-are protected from abuse whilst participating in tennis.
+are protected from abuse whilst participating.